ofdx/kraknet/README.md

 ##Getting Started
+If you're in a real hurry, build with ./build.bash in the root directory.
+This will check some tool dependencies and perform a full clean build.
+Otherwise...

 In order to get started using Kraknet, you should first compile the source code and generate binaries.
 This is accomplished by running make(1) in the src/ directory.
 This will generate a directory bin/ in the root of the project